-Data Management

-- Mass delete use, including when a mass delete exceeds the user's Recycle Bin limit of 5000 deleted records.
+Data Management Mass delete use, including when a mass delete exceeds the user's Recycle Bin limit of 5000 deleted records.
 The oldest, excess records are permanently removed from the Recycle Bin within two hours of the mass delete transaction time.

-- Data export requests
+Data export requests

-- Use of the campaign member import wizard

 - Mass transfer use

-- Changes to reporting snapshots, including defining, deleting, or changing the source report or target object

-on a reporting snapshot
+- Changes to reporting snapshots, including defining, deleting, or changing the source report or target object on a reporting snapshot

-- Import wizard use
+- Use of the Data Import Wizard